KwiatLab/Quantum-Tomography/README.md

 There are several other arguments that are also optional like the output location.

 - -p true
-    - Values : true/false
+    - Values : True/False
     - Desc : Setting this to true will provide images of real and imaginary values of the density matrix.
-    - Default : false
+    - Default : False
 - -s true
-    - Values : true/false
+    - Values : True/False
     - Desc : Setting this to false will NOT SAVE your output data.
 Only do this if you just want the output to be printed in the command line
-    - Default : true
+    - Default : True

 ### Python
 For those running tomography on multiple quantum states it may be easier to use the python